 Genealogists, historians, and archivists work with handwritten historical documents.
 Making these documents searchable unlocks their research value.

-With JSON output, you can build archives that let users search handwritten historical documents, view results in context with highlighted matches, browse related documents, and export structured data for analysis.
+With JSON output, you can build archives that let users search handwritten historical documents, view results in context, browse related documents, and export structured data for analysis.

-The hierarchical structure in JSON responses preserves document organization, making it possible to maintain the relationship between pages, sections, and individual text elements.
+The hierarchical structure in JSON responses preserves document organization, making it possible to maintain the relationship between pages and individual lines.

 Conclusion

 JSON output transforms handwriting OCR from simple text extraction into structured data extraction that integrates seamlessly with modern applications.
-You get not just the words on the page, but also confidence scores to assess quality, coordinate data to preserve layout, and hierarchical structure that makes parsing straightforward.
+You get not just the words on the page, but a hierarchy of pages and lines plus document metadata that makes parsing and downstream integration straightforward.

 For developers building automated workflows, data pipelines, or applications that process handwritten documents, JSON is the right choice.
 It’s compact, well-supported, and designed for programmatic access.

 HandwritingOCR provides comprehensive JSON output through a simple RESTful API.
-You get detailed text extraction with confidence scores, coordinate data, and support for webhooks to receive results automatically.
+You get detailed text extraction with page and line structure plus support for webhooks to receive results automatically.
 Your documents remain private and are processed only to deliver your results.

 Ready to start extracting structured data from handwriting?
 Try HandwritingOCR with free credits and see how JSON output can power your document processing workflows.